Friday, 19 September 2014

 Kim perhaps wins at keeping her life private - all that could be found was an empty LinkedIn profile.

-Friday, 12 September 2014
+Thursday, 11 September 2014

-A Policy A Day: Castle Doctrine
+A Policy A Day: Cleaning Our Rivers

 In the lead-up to the election, we are going to examine one policy per (working) day.
 We've selected policies to be as balanced as possible across a range of policy areas and across the political parties.
 The idea is to explain the background, analyse the policy to investigate the pros and cons, and give a verdict on the policy at the end.
 Inevitably, some opinion will make its way in and we make no apology for that - after all, we're voters too.
 Also, I say 'we' because this series will feature some guest posts from other young people, to share their thoughts and ideas as well.
 A list of all the articles is available hereEnjoy!